MAIA: A new detector concept for a 10 TeV muon collider: Future work

 We also leave the study of higher level physics objects for future work.
 Flavor tagging of jets will serve as an important tool, particularly for the program of studying the Higgs boson and new physics that couples to heavy flavor.
 Flavor tagging of jets requires a careful interplay of tracker and calorimeter measurements and will be better understood as the more fundamental reconstruction algorithms improve in sophistication.
 The same is true for the identification of hadronically decaying $\tau$ leptons.

-The particle flow algorithm provided by the Pandora package is not well optimized for this unique muon collider environment, and achieving a useful particle flow algorithm will require significant high-level reconstruction studies once basic objects are very well understood.
+Optimizing a general particle flow algorithm for the unique muon collider environment will require significant high-level reconstruction studies once basic objects are very well understood.

 In addition to these lower-level improvements, studies of the overall physics performance are necessary, especially in the presence of a sophisticated suite of backgrounds.
 Studies of the multi-object mass resolutions, missing energy measurement performance, and primary and secondary vertex reconstruction are crucial to ensuring robust physics performance from the experiment.
 Dedicated studies of full signal processes in the presence of realistic backgrounds are required to characterize the reach for standard model measurements and in searches for physics beyond the standard model.